Horse-Lips/Approximate_Graph_Compression/timelog.md

 ### 12/01/2022
 * *2 Hours* Re-read and wrote critical summary of Graph Theory and Gaussian Elimination by Robert Tarjan (1975)
+* *2 Hours* Read and wrote critical summary of Compression of Weighted Graphs by Tiovonen H and Zhou F et. al. (2011) (To be completed)